redis/node-redis/README.md

 ### Disconnecting

 There are two functions that disconnect a client from the Redis server.
-In most scenarios you should use `.quit()` to ensure that pending commands are sent to Redis before closing a connection.
+In most scenarios, you should use `.quit()` to ensure that pending commands are sent to Redis before closing a connection.

 #### `.QUIT()`/`.quit()`